jesreyes9/android_university_unit1/README.md

 <img src="ezgif.com-gif-maker (2).gif" width=300><br>

 ### Notes
-Some challenges I encountered when building Flix:
+Some challenges I encountered when building Flix:<br>
  -getting the Android Studio emulator to work properly -implementing the orientation to the Flix application